Not everyone wants to be a full-time business owner.

 Do you have a gift for creating amazing, handmade items?
 Whether it’s knitting, baking, sewing or woodwork, there is likely a market somewhere for your goods.

 To test out the local market, take your wares to local farmer’s markets, craft sales or flea markets.
-You can also promote your stuff online through Craigslist or through local Facebook buy and sell groups.
+Additonally, you can also promote your stuff online through Craigslist or through local Facebook buy and sell groups.

 As your sales increase and you start to get positive reviews online, you may want to up your game even more by creating an e-commerce site where you can sell your products directly to consumers.
-When you cut out the middleman, your flexibility and revenues will start to increase significantly!
+In other words, when you cut out the middleman, your flexibility and revenues will start to increase significantly!

 3. Neighborhood Service-Based Business